MersenneTwister-Lab/TinyMT/README.txt

  =================================================================
  The documents written in English is the official one.

- To see documents, see html/index.html.
+ To see documents, make doc and then see html/index.html.

+ And if you are using Microsoft Visual Studio, you need to download msinttypes from google code.

  If you want to redistribute and/or change source files, see LICENSE.txt.